zonedev/PetiteMadeleineExampleData/README.md

 * `media - 3`
 * `media - 4`

-Each **media** dictionary contains a `description` of the linked media as well as an `url` the the linked file (in case of the slideshow another Property List)
+Each **media** dictionary contains a `description` of the linked media as well as an `url` the linked file (in case of the slideshow another Property List)

 ## slideshow

-Each image in a slideshow is representet as a dictionary containing:
+Each image in a slideshow is represented as a dictionary containing:

 * `name` - name/description of the image
 * `url` - URL of the full resolution image